-Three times throughout the semester you will write a discussion post which will be your reaction to an article/podcast related to U.S. government and reply to a classmate's discussion.
+Three times throughout the semester you will write a discussion post which will be your reaction to an article related to Texas government and reply to a classmate's discussion.
 You can find these in Course Content in the respective weekly folder.